 With that in mind, we do need to let you know that there is an overall seven-year statute of repose in place for these cases.
 No medical malpractice claim can be filed more than seven years after the alleged malpractice occurred, regardless of when the mistake was discovered.

-If you or somebody you care about has been injured or become ill due to the negligent actions of a hospital employee, let the team at the Weitz Firm get to work helping you today.
+If you or somebody you care about has been injured or become ill due to the negligent actions of a hospital employee, let the team at The Weitz Firm, LLC get to work helping you today.
 We have extensive experience investigating the negligent actions of doctors, surgeons, nurses, and various other types of hospital employees.
 Our goal is to help ensure that our clients recover the compensation they are entitled to in these situations.
 When you need a Philadelphia hospital negligence attorney, you can contact us for a free consultation of your case by clicking here or calling 267-587-6240.

 Studies show that an estimated more than 250,000 people across the United States die each year from hospital negligence and medical errors.
 However, other studies say that as many as 440,000 Americans die at the hands of negligent doctors, surgeons, and other healthcare providers every year.